 In this busy world, more and more people are listening to podcasts today for its mutitask-ablity.
 When you are doing chores, driving, exercising, you can listen to a podcast on your device.
 Even if you think you’re too busy to sit down to study a foreign language, or read a book about marketing, or go to a local mom community, you can make time to listen to something of your interest.
 Because of that, people pick podcasts over other types of media.

-You can find and listen to the podcast by searching for the title of the show, name of the podcaster or “(topic of interest) podcast” on the internet.
+Podcasts can be found by searching for the title of the show, name of the podcaster or “(topic of interest) podcast” on the internet.
 You also can go to platforms (either on apps on their website) such as iTunes, Spotify, Spreaker, etc., to see a list of popular shows, search for your topic of interest, subscribe to the ones you like, and find related shows.
 You might also see embedded podcasts and podcast links on different media such as blogs, websites, and social media.

 If you can think of something, there is probably a podcast about it.
 Listening to podcasts is a great way to get educated on various subjects, get a daily dose of laughs and smiles, get motivated for the day, and enter the community of the like-minded.
-Many podcasters answer questions and messages from listeners on the show, and you can contribute to and participate in the show that way.
+Many podcasters answer questions from listeners on their show, and many can participate in the show that way.

 Do you have a message you would love to share?
 Does your business need a podcast?

-Contact us from the form below or via e-mail, and don’t forget to check out our other articles to find out how producing a podcast or listening to podcasts can help you.
+Contact us from the form below or via e-mail.
+And don’t forget to check out our other articles to find out how producing a podcast can help you.